dundalek/closh/doc/notes.md

 Use <kbd>up</kbd> and <kbd>down</kbd> arrows to cycle through history.
 First history from a current session is used, then history from all other sessions is used.

 If you type some text and press <kbd>up</kbd> then the text will be used to match beginning of the command (prefix mode).
 Pressing <kbd>ctrl-r</kbd> will switch to matching anywhere in the command (substring mode).
+The search is case insensitive.

 While in the history search mode you can use following controls:
 - <kbd>enter</kbd> to accept the command and execute it